veceravojtech/gpwebpay/README.md

     - probably the URL for response you provided to GP WebPay in URL parameter is not valid int he point of view of GP WebPay
         - ensure that URL exists and there is **NO redirection**, like https://www.github.com to https://github.com/ with trailing slash
         (don't believe your eyes in a browser address bar, the trailing slash is often hidden there)

+### Covered functionality

+Just a standard card payment is supported.
+Therefore the *Payment using digital wallet (MasterPass)* is not possible without a fork / classes overload.

 ### Installation